UNCDEPENdLab/fmriprep_pipeline/README.md

 This `<directory>` is passed as an argument to the status scripts.

 ### Report Compilation
 Information gained from the above is compiled into a single output file, and is placed in the NeuroMap directory (specified by `loc_root` in [`preprocess.sh`](preprocess.sh)).
-Also, this report is emailed to an arbitrary number of email addresses, which are specified in [`preprocess.sh`](preprocess.sh) via `emailRecipients`.
+Also, this report is emailed to an arbitrary number of email addresses, which are specified in `qsub_email`.

 ---